Red Sox vs. Phillies Player Props Betting Odds

 Bohm Stats

-- Alec Bohm has seven doubles, three home runs, 11 walks and 24 RBI (33 total hits).
-He's also swiped one base.
+- Alec Bohm has 35 hits with seven doubles, three home runs, 11 walks and 25 RBI.
+He's also stolen one base.

-- Bohm heads into this game looking to extend his two-game hit streak.
-In his last five games he is batting .176 with three walks and three RBI.
+- Bohm heads into this game looking to extend his three-game hit streak.
+In his last five games he is batting .294 with three walks and four RBI.

 Bohm Recent Games